tices0/React-Projects/weather/README.md

 $ npm start
 ```

 You will see something similar to the screenshot shown [here](#overview), however it will be updated according to your location.
-The side bar shows the current temperature, state of weather, date and location, and the main page shows the date, and maximum and minimum temperatures for the next 5 days.
-It also shows today's highlights according to the location: humidity, wind status (wind speed), visibilty and air pressure.
+The _side bar_ shows the current temperature, state of weather, date and location, and the _main page_ shows the date, and maximum and minimum temperatures for the next 5 days.
+It also shows **Today's Highlights** according to the location: humidity, wind status (wind speed), visibilty and air pressure.

-To _search for other locations_, click on the `Search for places` buttons.
+To **search for other locations**, click on the `Search for places` buttons.
 The sidebar will be changed to a search page where you can search for a location that is anywhere in the world.
 Use the `Search` button or hit enter to see the weather of the searched location.
 The information on the right of the search bar will also change.

-To _return to your current location_, click on the location button which is on the top-right edge of the sidebar.
-All the information displayed will be to do with your current location.
+To **return to your current location**, click on the *location button* which is on the top-right edge of the sidebar.
+All the information displayed will be about your current location.

-To _change between celcius and fahrenheit_, you can toggle between the `C` and `F` buttons on the top-right of the page.
+To **change between celcius and fahrenheit**, you can toggle between the `C` and `F` buttons on the top-right of the page.

 ## Acknowledgements